AntonisGkortzis/islander/guide.md

 #### <a name="discoverAgistri"></a>Discover Agistri
-Agistri the diamond of the Argosaronic Gulf full of pine trees and crystal clean waters Agistri is a small paradise, only 55 min. from Piraeus Port.
+Agistri the diamond of the Argosaronic Gulf full of pine trees and crystal clean waters Agistri is a small paradise, only 55 min. from Piraeus Port- near Aegina- with beautiful sandy beaches and a devoted following.
+Famous for being one of the first places in Greece to experiment with naturalism, or in plain English it was one of the first islands to have a nudist beach, and in fact it still does.
+The far side of the island is mostly agricultural and in the village of Limineria, named after its lake, the inhabitants devote themselves mostly to farming and fishing.
+Like The other islands near Athens, Angistri is a good destination for the winter months when weather is unpredictable and you don't want to be too far from Athens.

 ![](/images/agistri_1.jpg)
 #### <a name="swimAgistri"></a>Where to swim